seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Bid him that we, whom flaming war doth scorch,
 Under the shadow of his sword may cool us;
 Require him he advance it o'er our heads;
-Speak't in a woman's key--like such a woman
+Speak't in a woman's key - like such a woman
 As any of us three; weep ere you fail;
 Lend us a knee;
 But touch the ground for us no longer time